-Divided by area, so another L to the power minus 2; then this is T minus 1, so it is M L minus 1 T minus 1; so in SI units you can write this as kg per meter second.
-But, there are different styles in which this is written also in SI units; of course kg per meter second is one of the styles.
-But you can also write it in terms of force units, and those are typically more common units.
-This, if you write it in terms of force units or units of pressure so to say you can also write it as Pascal second.
-Because, you see stress is like a pressured unit and this is second inverse.
-So, that goes in the numerator it may also be written as Pascal second.
-So, these are alternative units for the viscosity; alternative expressions for units of viscosity all in SI units.
+So, in SI units you can write this as $Kgm^{-1}s^{-1}$, but there are different styles in which this is written also in SI units of course, $Kgm^{-1}s^{-1}$ is one of the styles, but you can also write it in terms of force units and those are typically more common units.

+So, this if you write it in terms of force units or units of pressure so, to say, you can also write it as Pa.s.
+Because you see this is like the stress is like a pressure unit and this is second inverse.
+So, that goes in the numerator it may also be written as Pa.s.
+So, these are alternative units for the viscosity, alternative expressions for units of viscosity all in SI units.

-So, in our course we will be always following SI units, and therefore it is important that we get conversant with these units.
-Of course, in other units there are expressions, like in serious units this particular is unit is given the name as poise and reason is like these names have come up to honor the very famous scientists or mathematicians who developed the subject of fluid mechanics.
+So, in our course we will be always following S I units and therefore, it is important that we get conversion to this units in.
+Of course, in other units there are expressions like; in CGS units this particular unit is given the name as poise.
+And the reason is like this names have come up to honour the very famous scientist or mathematician who develop the subject of fluid mechanics.

-The subject of fluid mechanics has been initially developed mostly by mathematicians.
-And, it is important to honor them in various ways.
+The subject of fluid mechanics as been initially developed mostly by mathematicians and it is important to honour them in various ways.
 One of the ways is to give units in their names.
-So, by giving honor to the Poiseuille, to the famous scientist Poiseuille; the name poise came because Poiseuille had many seminal contributions towards a better understanding of viscosity.
+So, by giving honour to the Poiseuille to the famous scientist Poiseuille the name poise came because Poiseuille had many seminal contributions towards a better understanding of viscosity.

-So, this is regarding the units of viscosity in SI systems.
-Now we will learn a concept which is closely related to viscosity and that is known as Kinematic viscosity.
-That is also a property of the fluid.
+So, this is regarding the units of viscosity and in SI systems.
+Now, we will learn a concept which is closely related to viscosity and that is known as kinematic viscosity; that is also a property of the fluid.

-So, when we say Kinematic viscosity we define it with a symbol nu which is the viscosity divided by the density; nu by rho, very simple definition.
-We will see that what is the physical significance of this definition, but first let us look into the units and so on.
-You can see that if you write its SI unit; what will be its SI unit?
-So, this was the viscosity unit and rho is kg per meter cube, so it will come to SI unit of meter square per second.
+So, when we say kinematic viscosity, we define it with a symbol $v = \frac{\mu}{\rho}$.
+We will see that what is the physical significance of this definition, but first let us look into the units and so, on.
+So, you can see that if you write its S I units what will be its S I units.
+So, μ was the viscosity unit and ρ is Kg/m^3 .
+So, it will come to S I unit of m^2s^{-1} .
+It does not have any maths unit involved with it and that is why the name kinematic.
+Because when you have a maths unit involved it is as if like you are thinking of a forcing situation where the kinetics also come into the picture.

-It does not have any maths unit involved with it, and that is why the name Kinematic.
-Because when you have a maths unit involved it is as if like you are thinking of a forcing situation, where the kinetics also come into the picture.
-So, here it is solely like dictated by units determining the motion.
-So, that is why the name Kinematic viscosity.
-Or that is something more superficial but the concept is more subtle that, how we can utilize the concept of these to get a physical feel of what is happening within the fluid.

-Again take that example where you have like flow or a plate or any solid boundary.
+So, here it is solely like a dictated by units determining the motion.
+So, that is why the name kinematic viscosity or that is something more superficial, but the concept is more subtle that, how we can utilise the concept of this to get a physical feel of what is happening within the fluid.
+Again take that example where you have like flow over a plate or any solid boundary.
 Now what is the viscosity that tries to do?
-It tries to defuse the disturbance in momentum; the solid boundary creates a disturbance in momentum, viscosity is a fluid property that tries to defuse the disturbance in momentum to the outer fluid.
-So that is there in the numerator; in the denominator what is there?
-In the denominator there is a fluid property which tries to maintain its momentum, because it is density so it is directly related to the mass and mass is the measure of inertia.
+It tries to defuse the disturbance in momentum.

+The solid boundary creates a disturbance in momentum viscosity is a fluid property that tries to defuse that disturbance in momentum to the outer fluid.
+So, that is there in the numerator, in the denominator what is there?
+In the denominator there is a fluid property which tries to maintain its momentum; because it is density.
+So, it is directly related to the mass and mass is a measure of inertia.